Cancer Research UK logo.

 Chemotherapy tests

-You have tests before and during your chemotherapy course.
-These help your doctor decide whether you are well enough for treatment.
-They can also compare the results with future tests to see how your treatment is working.
+You have tests before and during chemotherapy.
+This helps your doctor decide if you are well enough for treatment.
+They also compare the results with future tests to see how your treatment is working.

 Some of the tests might depend on the chemotherapy drugs you are having and the side effects they can cause.